api-platform/create-client/README.md

 import createBrowserHistory from 'history/createBrowserHistory';
 import { syncHistoryWithStore, routerReducer as routing } from 'react-router-redux'

-// Replace "foo" by the name of your resource import foo from './reducers/foo/';
+// Replace "foo" by the name of the resource type import foo from './reducers/foo/';
-import FooList from './components/foo/List';
-import FooCreate from './components/foo/Create';
-import FooUpdate from './components/foo/Update';
+import { FooList, FooCreate, FooUpdate } from './components/foo/';

-import bar from './reducers/bar/';
-import BarList from './components/bar/List';
-import BarCreate from './components/bar/Create';
-import BarUpdate from './components/bar/Update';

 const store = createStore(
-  combineReducers({routing, form, foo, bar}), applyMiddleware(thunk),
+  combineReducers({routing, form, foo}), // Don't forget to register the reducers here applyMiddleware(thunk),
 );